khangtictoc/CTF-Writeup-Practice/Forensics/Rootme/Command & Control - level 2.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/48288606/160637037-7eb1cb52-135a-4a81-b0e2-2c13b8aa189e.png"></p>

-Use profile `Win7SP0x86` or any profile you like to examine and show all `hivelist`.
+Use profile `Win7SP0x86` or any profile you like to examine and show all hives in our image.
+Use `hivelist`:

 ```
 ./volatility_2.6_lin64_standalone -f ch2.dmp --profile=Win7SP0x86 hivelist